datagovuk/ckanext-dgu/README.txt

 The official version is available at: https://github.com/datagovuk/ckanext-dgu

 Contributions from 1st March 2012 are by the Cabinet Office.
-It is Crown Copyright and opened up under both the Open Government License (OGL) (which is compatible with Creative Commons Attibution License) and the GNU Affero General Public License (AGPL) v3.0.
+It is Crown Copyright and opened up under both the Open Government Licence (OGL) (which is compatible with Creative Commons Attibution License) and the GNU Affero General Public License (AGPL) v3.0.
 Before 1st March 2012, contributions are Copyright (c) 2010-2012 Open Knowledge Foundation.
 This material is open and licensed under the GNU Affero General Public License (AGPL) v3.0.

 OGL terms: http://www.nationalarchives.gov.uk/doc/open-government-licence/
 AGPL terms: http://www.fsf.org/licensing/licenses/agpl-3.0.html